f0i/motokobootcamp2023-coreproject/README.md

-# Motoko Bootcamp 2023 Coreproject
+# Motoko Bootcamp 2023 Core Project

-This projects implements a DAO to controll the content of a webpage.
+This projects implements a DAO to control the content of a webpage.

 It is part of the Motoko Bootcamp 2023.